twang-stats/twang-stats.github.io/_posts/2020-08-09-Pagination-fails-and-failure-in-general.markdown

 entire website directory, the only things that changed were a few lines in the gemfile and the gemfile.lock.
 A good reminder for what to do next time, though that certainly felt like a lot of work for not very much.

-On the topic of failure and sturggling: I am not one to have ever found myself not struggling with anything at all in my entire life.
+On the topic of failure and struggling: I am not one to have ever found myself not struggling with anything at all in my entire life.
 A lot of negatives in one sentence, but fitting since it's pretty reflective of my own experiences.
 I have had a lot of people tell me that I'm "smart", but I don't think that's quite fitting.
 I think a more accurate description of what happens again and again in my life is this: